BenK885/msfs2020_airport_etsn/README.md

-# Airport Neuburg (ETSN) for Microsoft Flight Simulator 2020
+# ETSN Airport Neuburg (Fliegerhorst Neuburg, Neuburg a.d.Donau) for Microsoft Flight Simulator 2020

 This is an early version of the Neuburg Air Base / Fliegerhorst Neuburg